SIOMA NGWEZI NATIONAL PARK

 - Province: Western Province

-From Livingstone.
-There is a brand new road all the way from Livingstone to Sesheke and Katima Mulilo.
-From Mongu.
-There is a good tar road to Senanga and the last opportunity for fuel before Livingstone.
-Ten kilometres beyond Senanga is the Mangweshi ferry, somewhat unreliable and pricey, but its the only viable route to Sioma and Katima Mulilo via a fairly good, if somewhat slippery, gravel road.
+From Livingstone, there is a road all the way to Sesheke and Katima Mulilo.
+From Mongu, there is a tarred road to Senanga and an opportunity for fuel before Livingstone.
+About 10km / 6mi beyond Senanga is the Mangweshi ferry, which is somewhat unreliable and pricey, but it’s the only viable route to Sioma and Katima Mulilo via a fairly good, if somewhat slippery, gravel road.

-The Park is home to over 3000 elephants, and several endangered species including roan, sable, wild dog and cheetah.
-Several antelope species are present, but quite shy.
+The park is home to over 3 000 elephants, and several endangered species including roan, sable, wild dog and cheetah.
+Several antelope species are present but are quite shy as they don’t see visitors that often.
 Mostly puku, impala, roan, sable, zebra and kudu are seen.
 Fishing in the Zambezi River is always good.
-Not far from the Park are the beautiful Sioma Falls.
+Not far from the park are the beautiful Sioma Falls.

 LATEST NEWS